Essenceia/essenceia.github.io/content/hft/moldudp64.md

 Previously, I expected 8 bytes from every payload with the exception of the last.

-I have added a second outbound data interface used to store message data bytes in the event where two message overlap on the same payload.
+I have added a second outbound data interface used to store message data bytes in the event two messages overlap on the same payload.

 It is called the `ov` for "overlap" interface, and because of its nature, valid bytes on the overlap are always the first bytes of a new message.